-Katie LaGrone is an award-winning investigative journalist whose reports have been recognized locally, nationally and internationally.
-She was the first broadcast journalist to expose restaurants serving customers substitute fish but calling it grouper.
+Katie's pursuit for the truth and her tenacity to fight for change has been a more than decade-long journey.
+In 2006, she was the first broadcast journalist to expose restaurants serving customers substitute fish but calling it grouper.
 The investigation spawned an international investigation by the Food and Drug Administration.
-The report also won Katie her first National Edward R. Murrow Award.
+The report also won Katie a National Edward R. Murrow Award.